 If you are unsure whether the Labor Technical College is open for class due to inclement weather, you are asked to listen to your radio and/or watch your TV for school closing information.
 If the New York City public school system closes, the Labor Technical College will be closed.

 Apprentices are asked to call the Labor Technical College during the day for information on the following day’s training schedule.

 If the Labor Technical College is open during inclement weather and you do not attend your scheduled class you will incur an absence.

 Journey members in training are asked to call the school when a storm condition is imminent.

 On the day you are scheduled for class and a storm condition exists, call the Labor Technical College between 11:30AM and 1:00PM to check if classes will be in session that evening.

 If classes are canceled for an evening, follow your course schedule for the following day or following week.
 Call the Labor Technical College at (212) 727-2224 for information.

-The New York City District Council of Carpenters Apprenticeship Journeyman Retraining Educational & Industry Fund School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions, policies, scholarship and loan programs, and athletic and other school-administered programs.
+The New York City District Council of Carpenters Apprenticeship Journeyman Retraining Educational & Industry Fund School admits students of any race, creed, religion, color, national and ethnic origin, sex, age, marital status, military or veteran status, sexual orientation, gender identity or expression, citizenship, arrest records, or genetic predisposition (G.I.N.A.) to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, creed, religion, color, national and ethnic origin, sex, age, marital status, military or veteran status, sexual orientation, gender identity or expression, citizenship, arrest records, or genetic predisposition (G.I.N.A.) in administration of its educational policies, admissions, policies, scholarship and loan programs, and athletic and other school-administered programs.